sheenm/task-time-management/Conventions.md

 # Extending built-in prototypes

-- Must use prefix `ext` to explitly show that this is an extension method and to avoid future problems if js will later implement method with the same name
+- Must use prefix `ext` to explicitly show that this is an extension method and to avoid future problems if js will later implement method with the same name